 Your online reputation can be your business’s most important asset.
 What people say about you online can impact decisions on how potential customers interact with your business.
-While Reputation Management can have a variety of names and definitions, when considering the digital marketing landscape, it can most simply be thought of as how you interact with customers and potential customers, and how you are perceived by them.
+While online Reputation Management can have a variety of names and definitions, when considering the digital marketing landscape, it can most simply be thought of as how you interact with customers and potential customers, and how you are perceived by them.

 When looking through reviews we all understand that there will be some isolated instances that are unavoidable, so most consumers won’t hold this against you.
 They will, however, look for any responses from the company and how you handle it.